imixs/open-bpmn/README.md

 <img src="./doc/imixs-bpmn-001.png" />

-## Locally build backend/frontend
+## Locally build for Development

-If you want only build the backend (and not the front-end), run:
+Durign development you can run the frontend and backend in separate tasks.
+This gives you more control over the CLient and the Backend Component.

+To start the GLSP Server only, run:

 	$ ./build.sh -b

-If you just want to build the frontend, run:
+To start the GLSP Client only, run:

 	$ ./build.sh -f